 A list of categories of eligible equipment is maintained and updated from time to time by Pobal in consultation with the HSE.
-This list can be viewed on www.aim.gov.ie.
+A sample list of eligible equipment can be viewed on www.aim.gov.ie.

 7.9 Value of eligible equipment and appliances